Micah Lakin Avni: Career

 Avni is a member of the Israeli Bar Association since 1996, the same year he began working as an attorney at Yigal Arnon & Co.
-From 2000-2004, he became a General Partner at Jerusalem Global Ventures, an Israel-based venture capital fund.
+From 2000 to 2004, he became a General Partner at Jerusalem Global Ventures, an Israel-based venture capital fund.
 As of 2018, Avni is a member on the board of directors at Charge After.
 He previously served as a director at Kashya(acquired by EMC) and the advisory board of Fundbox.
 He also serves as Chairman of the Association of Credit Companies in Israel.

 In 2004, Avni founded a private company named Peninsula and serves as its CEO.
 Peninsula provides credit to growing small and medium-sized Israeli businesses that advance Israeli industries.
-The company’s shares are divided between the investment firm Meitav Dash (51%), Micah Lakin Avni (8%), Migdal Insurance Company Ltd. (10%) and the public.
+The company's shares are divided between the investment firm Meitav Dash (51%), Micah Lakin Avni (8%), Migdal Insurance Company Ltd. (10%) and the public.
 In December 2014, Peninsula began to be traded on the Tel Aviv Stock Exchange.
 Peninsula is rated “A” by S&P Maalot and Moodys.

 Peninsula expanded and also established investment private equity fund.
 In December 2015, the company won a bid of ILS 450 million to the Ministry of Economy for the establishment and management of an investment fund for long-term growth of medium-sized businesses.
 In August 2017, another fund was launched called “The Peninsula Fund for 100+ Businesses” scaled at about ILS 200 million.

 In September 2012, Avni wrote an article published in the “Calcalist” journal which discussed limiting the use of cash.
 This prompted a discussion that appointed the “Locker Committee” to reduce the use of cash.
-The committee’s conclusions turned into a bill which was adopted into law by the Israeli parliament in 2018 and will go into effect at the beginning of 2019.
+The committee's conclusions turned into a bill which was adopted into law by the Israeli parliament in 2018 and will go into effect at the beginning of 2019.

-In each of the years 2015, 2016 and 2018 Avni was elected to the list of The Marker’s 100 Most Influential People in Israel following his involvement in opening the credit market to free competition.
+In each of the years 2015, 2016 and 2018 Avni was elected to the list of The Marker's 100 Most Influential People in Israel following his involvement in opening the credit market to free competition.